taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena places a hand on Asoka's shoulder, gentle but grim.

-Eireena: **"Like I said before, if you want to live a quiet life in hiding, you can have that here at Green Haven Clarksville."**
+Eireena: **"Remember, if you want to live quietly in hiding, you can have that here."**

-Eireena: **"But when you wear cuttlefish cloth, you're protected from both the World Government *and* any surface environment on this planet, even the Red Zone.
+Eireena: **"But this cuttlefish cloth *isn't* a gift to take lightly.
 The one who wears this outfit will be the most anonymous, the most *free*, and the only one who has *any* chance of delivering an offer of alliance to these people in the Amazon."**

 Eireena: **"So if you accept this outfit, I beg you, on behalf of the Green Haven Clarksville Council, to also accept this diplomatic mission: to warn the people in the Amazon of the Peacekeeper's intentions, and to offer them alliance with the Biononymous."**